#Original

 Air Force Academy

-Teen Elite / Success Story / Too Outstanding Geniuses (The Most Difficult Troublemakers)
+Teen Elite / Success Story / Too Flashy Geniuses (= The Most Difficult Problem Children)

 Virtual United States Air Force Academy (USAFA)